-In 2014 cocaine was responsible for the highest number of overdose deaths in the country.
+In 2014 cocaine was responsible for the country’s highest number of overdose deaths.
 Only opioids, prescription painkillers and heroin caused more fatalities.

-Data compiled by the National Institute of Health shows a steady increase in mortality rates, as a result of cocaine use, since 2012.
+Data compiled by the National Institute of Health shows a steady increase in mortality rates due to cocaine use since 2012.

-What are the Cocaine Poly-drug Use Statistics from the CDC?
+What is the Cocaine Poly-drug Use Statistics from the CDC?

 “All drug deaths are, if anything, underestimates,” Art Hughes tells U.S. News and World Report.
 A statistician for the Substance Abuse and Mental Health Services Administration, Hughes says there’s not a strict standard for reporting drug deaths.

-What experts aren’t sure of is whether people are mixing the drugs on purpose.
+Experts aren’t sure whether people are mixing the drugs on purpose.
 It’s common to purchase drugs cut with chemicals the end-user is not aware of.

 Combining cocaine and heroin, which sometimes goes by the name “speedballing,” is not new.
 However, dealers often lace heroin with other drugs, such as fentanyl, a powerful opiate used to manage pain in patients with terminal cancer.